sendtooscar/ariaClientDriver/README.md

  ```bash
  $ MobileSim -m /usr/local/Aria/maps/columbia.map -r p3at -r p3at
  ```
- The port of the robot is specified once the simulator is initiated.
+ The port corresponding to the robot is indicated in the terminal once the simulator is initiated.

-2. Run servers on each robot using two terminals
+2. Run servers on each robot using two terminals:
  ```bash
  $ /usr/local/Aria/ArNetworking/examples/./serverDemo3 -connectlaser -rh localhost -rrtp 8101 -ris -sp 7272
  $ /usr/local/Aria/ArNetworking/examples/./serverDemo3 -connectlaser -rh localhost -rrtp 8102 -ris -sp 7273
  ```
- The port used to connect to the simulator is specified using the -rrtp option flag, and the port used to initiate the  robot server is specified using the -sp option flag.
+ The port used to connect to the simulated robot is specified using the -rrtp option flag, and the port used to initiate the  robot server is specified using the -sp option flag.

 3. Run the ROS driver client, gmapping for SLAM, and RVIZ for visualization for both robots using the following launch file:
  ```bash
  $ roslaunch ariaClientDriver test2_2robotamcl.launch
  ```
- Key board can be used to move both robots at once OR you can break the launch file to two launch files one for each  robot to realize seperate control.
-Alternatively you can use the teleop panels to move the robots.
-The partical distribution should converge to the correct location of the map as the robot collects scans of the enviroment.
-Also you can uncomment the move base node in the launch file which allows to set waypoints for the robot.
-The robot should find the optimum path to manuver throught hte enviroment.
+ Both robots can be moved togeher using arrow keys in the terminal window OR you can break the launch file to two launch files one for each robot to realize separate control in seperate terminals.
+Alternatively, you can use the teleop panels to move the robots.
+The particle distribution should converge to the correct location of the map as the robots collect scans of the environment.
+Also you can uncomment the move base node in the launch file which allows to set waypoints for each robot.
+The move base node allows the robot to find the optimum path to maneuver through the enviroment.

 ###C. Running on actual robots
-This example explains the procedure to realize the above functionality using actaal robots.
+This example explains the procedure to realize the above functionality using actual robots.

 ![alt text](https://cloud.githubusercontent.com/assets/10774875/9443710/3444cb0a-4a5d-11e5-9cfe-0da3ab03a3a3.png "Example3")